-The predominant known use is in lion skeletons which are made into wine; often packaged and advertised to imply the contents include tiger bone.
-The true contents of this wine are unknown.
-Captive lions are present in China, including at facilities holding other species such as tigers, which could be the source of the lion skeletons.
-If the need for lion products in China is met by lions bred within the country then this would explain why far fewer bone items were exported to China compared with Viet Nam and Lao PDR.
-Alternatively, the wine labelled as containing Panthera leo may actually contain tiger bones or those from other species.
-Forensic testing of wine is needed to understand this better.
-Lion claws/teeth were also exported to China and observed for sale online.
+Captive lions are present in China, including at facilities holding other species such as tigers, which could be the source of the lion skeletons used in the wine.
+If at least some of the demand for lion products in China is being met through domestic captive lions, then this would explain why far fewer bone items were exported to China compared with Viet Nam and Lao PDR.
+Alternatively, the wine labelled as containing lion may actually contain tiger bones (or other species), or demand may be being partially met by wine smuggled from Lao PDR or Viet Nam.
+Forensic-type testing of wine is needed to better understand the dynamics of this trade.

 - Thailand - Compared with Lao PDR and Viet Nam, the amount of bone product reported as exported to Thailand was relatively small.
 However, Thai nationals have been arrested in South Africa for their involvement in the rhino horn and lion bone trade.
+There are also indications that Thai-based companies involved in wildlife trade are linked with companies in Lao PDR, although further research is required to better understand these links.

 Thailand's main legal imports were of live lions which likely enter the tourism industry.
 It is possible that these lions are subsequently sold for their parts, as was seen with tigers in Thailand, but there is currently no available evidence for this.